 What are chatbots in terms of global business?
 Here’s a simple but striking figure: 33,000 developers had written 34,000 chatbots for Facebook Messenger (this was disclosed by David Marcus, Facebook’s Vice President of messaging on Web Summit 2016).
 Market predictions indicate that the number of corporate chatbots will keep increasing and changing how people interact with brands on the Internet at a larger scale.

 Here are several examples of trending spheres for chatbot apps:

 - Language learning platforms and services offering smart virtual language tutors and language practice on the go.

 - Time tracking and planning software with scheduling chatbots keeping an eye on all the user’s activities, offering a tailored timetable for busy users.

 - Fitness apps where a bot can track training efforts through messenger conversations.

-- Retail industry interested in personal shopping assistant bots simplifying the buying process and offering completely new shopping experience.
+- Retail industry interested in personal shopping assistant bots simplifying the buying process and offering a completely new shopping experience.

-- Tourism or traveling industries where flight searching and flight tracking chatbots allow to find the best tickets first and then to check on flight information, status or departure/arrival time.
+- Tourism or traveling industries where flight searching and flight tracking chatbots allow to find the best tickets first and then to check on flight information, status, or departure/arrival time.

 This is just a brief overview of chatbots application popular with users that shows the variety of industries and fields where this technology can be successfully used.

 As we’ve discussed in our chatbots guide, even though for many people chatbots still sound like something from the future, they are already present on the software development market and are probably here to stay.
-With almost infinite but quite unpredictable and underinvestigated opportunities of AI, intellectual chatbots are still a bit of a shadowland but they offer plenty business advantages.
+With almost infinite but quite unpredictable and underinvestigated opportunities of AI, intellectual chatbots are still a bit of a shadowland but they offer plenty of business advantages.